-If you are taking online classes DSPS will email approved accommodations for distance education classes to your instructor.
-In the case of face-to-face instruction, please present your written accommodation request to your instructor at least one week before the needed accommodation so that necessary arrangements can be made.
-Last minute arrangements or post-test adjustments usually cannot be accommodated.
+During COVID19, approved accommodations for distance education classes will be emailed to the instructor by DSPS.
+In the case of face-to-face instruction, please present your written accommodation request to your instructor at least one week before the first test so that necessary arrangements can be made.
+Last-minute arrangements or post-test adjustments cannot usually be accommodated.